ArchibaldChain/Statistical-Learning-Project/Report.md

 ### 1 Introduction

-Boston house price is one of most famous statistic problem in the last century.
-So we try to analyze the house price data on our own method.
-We used the linear regression model to to fit the data.
-Then, to optimize data, we used stepwise method to select variable.
-After that, we used Lasso method to fit data.
+​	Boston house price is one of the most famous statistic problems in the last century.
+So we try to analyze the house price data through classical statistical methods and find out the major and minor factors that affects the price.
+According to our goal, linear regression is the best choice.

+​	We collected enough data and did some preprocessing: we randomly selected 2/3 as training data and set the remaining as test data.
+The training data is used to train the linear model and the test data is used to assess the model.For problems with multiple variables such as Boston house price, there are several typical ways to optimize the model.
+We tried these optimization methods and found out the  optimum fitting of the problem.

 #### 1.1 Datasets

-Our data comes from an old essay about Boston house price, *Hedonic prices and the demand for clean air* .
+Our data come from an old essay about Boston house price, *Hedonic prices and the demand for clean air* .

 | Variable | Definition                                                   | Source                                       |
 | -------- | ------------------------------------------------------------ | -------------------------------------------- |